Amy Vachal: Biography

 Amy Lynn Vachal was born on December 8, 1988 to an American father, Richard Vachal, and a Filipina mother, Deirdra Vachal, who is a daughter of Filipino politician, former congressman, and Governor of Cebu, Pablo P. Garcia and Judge Esperanza Fiel-Garcia.
 She has one older brother, Jake Vachal.
 Growing up, Vachal's love for singing developed into a "secret passion".
 She graduated from the Rutgers Preparatory School before she pursued a dual degree in economics and studio art at Swarthmore College in Pennsylvania and played both varsity soccer and lacrosse.

 After a traumatic head injury from playing lacrosse, Vachal turned to music as she recovered.
-She started writing songs and performed her first set in New York City at the age of 20 at Arlene's Grocery in the lower east side.
+She started writing songs and performed her first set in New York City at the age of 20 at Arlene's Grocery on the Lower East Side.
 After finishing college, she sold a few of her paintings to move to New York and started performing in small clubs and cafes such as Rockwood Music Hall, The Living Room, and Caffe Vivaldi.
 While living in New York, she had several jobs as a voice-over artist, waitress, secretary, barista, and also worked in a bakery and a bar.